smertiens/AtraxiFlow/doc/source/basics.rst

 **Resources** provide things you can work with in your stream, for example Files, Images, Texts or more complex things like data from a database or the internet.
 Resources have different *properties* that determine how they behave or where they should get their data from.
-The :ref:`FilesystemResource` for example has a *sourcePattern*-Property.
+The :ref:`fsres` for example has a *src*-Property.
 You can set it to a file like "/hello/world.txt".
 You can now access the file at anytime using the stream.
 So you can throw any resource into your stream and fish it out any time you need it.